zwawrzaszek/TEAM/readme.txt

 7. Sequence diagram for 1 SRS req (LUID only).
 8. LLD.
 8.1.
 Add 1 class idea to LLD Ideas.
 8.2.
-Add DB information to LLD (LT only).
+Add DB information to LLD Ideas (LT only).
 9. Link all requirements to at least 1 business requirement (CA only).
 10. Meeting prep.